dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-serviceinvo-quickstart.md

 dapr run  --app-id checkout --config ../config.yaml --components-path ../../../components/ --app-protocol http --dapr-http-port 3500 -- python3 app.py
 ```

-By enabling resiliency, the resiliency spec located in the components directory is detected and loaded by the dapr sidecar:
+By enabling resiliency, the resiliency spec located in the components directory is detected and loaded by the Dapr sidecar:

    ```yaml
    apiVersion: dapr.io/v1alpha1